awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-mapping-template-reference.md

 }
 ```

- For more mapping examples, see [Create Models and Mapping Templates for Request and Response Mappings](models-mappings.md)\.
+ For more mapping examples, see [Working with Models and Mapping Templates](models-mappings.md)\.

 ## `$stageVariables`<a name="stagevariables-template-reference"></a>

 Stage variables can be used in parameter mapping and mapping templates and as placeholders in ARNs and URLs used in method integrations\.
-For more information, see [Set up Stage Variables for a REST API Deployment](stage-variables.md)\.
+For more information, see [Setting Up Stage Variables for a REST API Deployment](stage-variables.md)\.

 | Syntax | Description |